frankslin/woodbury-hoa-site/content/about.md

 Welcome to the neighborhood!

-The Woodbury Homeowner's Association includes 47 homes in the **Georgian Heights Phase 4** development surrounding the Native Growth Protection Easement (NPGE), "the woods".
+The Woodbury Homeowner's Association includes 47 homes in the **Georgian Heights Phase 4** development surrounding the Native Growth Protection Easement (NGPE), "the woods".
 Specifically, it includes:

 * 33 homes on **134<sup>th</sup> Avenue NE**
 * 4 homes on **134<sup>th</sup> Court NE**